-The DWI attorneys at Law Offices of Richard C. McConathy realize that a commercial DWI conviction could lead straight to the unemployment office.
+The DWI attorneys at the Law Offices of Richard C. McConathy realize that a commercial DWI conviction could lead straight to the unemployment office.
 We are experienced in defending commercial drivers charged with DWI.
 Our dedicated attorneys will be able to explain your criminal charges and then work hard to defend those charges.
-We can use our knowledge of criminal procedure and resources to help yo fight the case.
+We can use our knowledge of criminal procedure and resources to help you fight the case.
 In addition, we will fight to retain your commercial and personal driving privileges.

-Law Offices of Richard C. McConathy represents DUI clients throughout Denton County, including the cities of Denton, Lewisville, The Colony, Little Elm, Flower Mound and many nearby communities throughout the North Dallas metropolitan area.
+Law Offices of Richard C. McConathy represents DUI clients throughout Denton County, including the cities of Denton, Lewisville, The Colony, Little Elm, Flower Mound, and many nearby communities throughout North Dallas metropolitan area.
 Contact us today at (940) 222-8004 so we can review your case and explain your options during a free, confidential consultation with one of our skilled DWI attorneys.

 Commercial DWI under Texas Law

 A commercial motor vehicle driver with an alcohol concentration of 0.04 or higher is considered to be driving while intoxicated under the Texas Statutes, Transportation Code, Title 7, Subtitle B, Subchapter H, Section 522.081.

 The law states that any commercial vehicle driver operating a commercial motor vehicle in Texas with an alcohol concentration (BAC) of 0.04 or higher is subject to the same DWI punishments imposed on non-commercial drivers with a BAC of 0.08 or higher.

 Definitions of Terms Related to Commercial DWI in Texas